Introduction to Java Cryptography

 - JCA stands for Java Cryptography Architecture.
 It is a set of classes that provides Cryptography capabilities for Java programs.
 It is a default part of the Java application development environment i.e. JDK ( Java Development Kit).
 JCA was introduced in JDK version 1.1.
 JCA provides basic cryptographic functionality for the programmer using Java.
 The cryptographic functionalities involve access control, message digest, key pair, permissions, and digital certificates.
 JCA provides a set of abstract classes in Java package called security.

-- Java Cryptography Architecture is also known for provider architecture as it provides security.
+- This Architecture is also known for provider architecture as it provides security.
 The main goal behind designing this architecture is to separate the cryptography concepts from their actual implementation.
 To achieve this programming language independence, it uses interfaces concept.
 An interface is a set of functions that specifies the behavior of the interface i.e the what interface can do.
 It does not show the actual implementation of the interface.
 Let’s see an example to understand this concept better.

 - When we buy a new computer we do not worry about the internal details of the mobile or PC like the electronic components used, chip, current or voltage, etc. We just used a phone or computer without knowing how it works inside.
 This set of internal operations is called implementation.
 We only have an idea about the RAM, memory, battery, etc. Not the internal working.
 In the same way, the interface works in JCA.